Jeffrey Cummings: Notable rulings

-Nomination to district court
+Federal judicial service

-In December 2021, Cummings was recommended to the president by Senators Dick Durbin and Tammy Duckworth.
+In December 2021, Cummings was recommended to the president by Illinois Senators Dick Durbin and Tammy Duckworth.
 On January 18, 2023, President Joe Biden announced his intent to nominate Cummings to serve as a United States district judge of the United States District Court for the Northern District of Illinois.
 On January 31, 2023, his nomination was sent to the Senate.
 President Biden nominated Cummings to a new seat.
-His nomination is pending before the Senate Judiciary Committee.
 On February 15, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
+On April 20, 2023, his nomination was reported out of committee by a 12–9 vote.
+On September 12, 2023, the United States Senate invoked cloture on his nomination by a 51–44 vote.
+Later that day, his nomination was confirmed by a 50–45 vote.
+He received his judicial commission on October 10, 2023.
+He was sworn in on October 26, 2023.